eProsima/fastdds-visualizer-plugin/docs/rst/developer_manual/installation/sources/linux.rst

 .. note::

-    Note that if the plugin does not load properly or app crashes check the environment variables in `install/setup.bash` have been properly exported.
+    If the plugin does not load properly or app crashes, check that the environment variables in `install/setup.bash` have been properly exported.

-Be sure that this executable has execute permissions.

 ..
 External links